Matchoo95/GUDE/README.md

 # Coursework Outline
 Introduction:<br />
 You are asked to develop high fidelity prototypes for a system which will have three components.
 Two of these are user facing applications running one running on a PC the other on a mobile device, and the third is a server which will allow each application to communicate with each other, and potentially support social networking activities.
-You are ONLY ASKED TO DEVELOP PROTOTYPES FOR THE TWO APPS, not the server.
+You are ONLY ASKED TO DEVELOP PROTOTYPES FOR THE TWO APPS, not the server.<br />
 You will need to:<br />
 *Decide on your precise domain (i.e. the tasks where you will use the geocaching concept) *Analyse the problem